 Volatility and Amcache: extracting the hive from memory images

-For the broader Amcache reference, see the Amcache complete reference; for the parser side, see the AmcacheParser complete guide.
+For the broader Amcache reference, see the Amcache complete reference.
+For the parser side, see the AmcacheParser complete guide.

 When you need this#